bverbeken/litmus/README.md

     @Category(value = "verySlowTests")

 then the litmus test runner will pick up these categories and allow you to run them separately from your browser.
-Subclasses of litmus.UnitTest, litmus.FunctionalTest or litmus.WebdriverTest are categorized by default as respectively Unit Tests, Functional Tests and Webdriver Tests.
+Subclasses of litmus.UnitTest, litmus.FunctionalTest or litmus.WebDriverTest are categorized by default as respectively Unit Tests, Functional Tests and WebDriver Tests.

 Of course, play auto-test still works as before.